browserengineering/book/book/animations.md

 That's about three times faster, almost fast enough to hit sixty frames per second.
-(And on your computer, you'll likely see even more speedup than I did, so for you it might already be fast enough.)
+(And on your computer, you'll likely see even more speedup than I did, so for you it might already be fast enough in this example.)
 But if we want to go faster yet, we'll need to reduce the total amount of work in raster and draw.

 ::: {.further}